 - The exporter is required to inform the Customs before loading the goods in the container or truck as the proper officer is required to supervise the loading process

 - Booking of the space at the shipping line is not required for exports made through overland.

 The following documents shall be attached when accomplishing export:

 - Parking list

 - Export certificates from relevant Authorities depending on nature of the goods to be exported.
 The certificates/permits may include,

-- Certificates from Ministry of Agriculture for crops
+- Certificates from Ministry of Agriculture, food security and cooperatives

-- Certificate from Ministry of livestock and fishery
+- Certificate from Ministry of livestock and fisheries

 - Cross Border Declaration of Currency and Bearer Negotiable Instruments